fevenhaile12/myprofile/README.md

 ## Year Up Program Management
 ---
 ---
-1) I'm excited for the new oppurtunities that YearUp will give me that was not available in my previous career.
+### 1) I'm excited for the new oppurtunities that YearUp will give me that was not available in my previous career.
 YearUp gave me the oppurtunity to explore a completely different industry or role that aligns more closely with my interests and passions.

-2)Changing my career paths provides opportunities for me to network with new people and build relationships in a new industry.
+### 2) Changing my career paths provides opportunities for me to network with new people and build relationships in a new industry.
 This helps me expand your professional network and potentially open up new job opportunities in the future.

-3) YearUp gave me the oppurtunity for personal growth.
+### 3) YearUp gave me the oppurtunity for personal growth.
 YearUp taught me new skills, challenged me in new ways, and develop a more diverse set of experiences that will benefit me in the long run.
 ---
 ---
 ## Accomplishment: